-If we compare it to the Xbox Series X's price of $499 / £499 / AU$749, the Xbox Series S undercuts it significantly by $200.
-In the US, the Xbox One S's RRP was $100 less than that of the Xbox One X at launch, while the Xbox One S All-Digital's launch RRP was $200 less than the Xbox One X's.
-The Xbox Series S is a tempting proposition for those looking to experience next-gen games without breaking the bank, then, so we're helping you find where to buy Xbox Series S.
+If we compare it to the Xbox Series X's price of NZ$799, the Xbox Series S undercuts it significantly by NZ$250.
+The Xbox Series S will be a tempting proposition for those looking to experience next-gen games without breaking the bank.

 Xbox Series S on Xbox All Access

-The Xbox Series S is also available on Microsoft's Xbox All Access subscription service in select regions, including the US, UK and Australia.
-Xbox All Access bundles together the console with Xbox Game Pass Ultimate on a 24-month plan (giving you access to the latter for the duration) at a price of $24.99 / £20.99 / AU$33 a month, with no upfront costs.
+The Xbox Series S will also be available on Microsoft's Xbox All Access subscription service in select regions, and thankfully, New Zealand is one of them.
+Xbox All Access bundles together the console with Xbox Game Pass Ultimate on a 24-month plan (giving you access to the latter for the duration) at a price of NZ$39 a month, with no upfront costs.

 Xbox Series S: specs

-Microsoft highlights exactly what its cheaper Xbox can do in the console's official launch trailer, which you can watch below.
+Microsoft has revealed exactly what its cheaper Xbox can do in the console's official launch trailer, which you can watch below.

 - CPU: Eight-core 3.6GHz (3.4GHz with SMT) custom AMD 7nm

 - GPU: 4 teraflops at 1.550GHz

 The Xbox Series S is up to 60% smaller than the Xbox Series X, making it the smallest Xbox ever made.
 Games will target a resolution of 1440p instead of 4K on Xbox Series X, and will be capable of 120fps.